 - Students who withdraw prior to departure may be responsible for program costs already incurred on their behalf.
 Students who withdraw after their program abroad is underway may be eligible for a partial refund depending upon the program policies and the University’s refund schedule.

-- Students who are dismissed from their study abroad programs are not eligible for refund and are subject to additional expenses depending upon the circumstances of the dismissal.
+- Students who are dismissed from their study abroad programs are not eligible for a refund and are subject to additional expenses depending upon the circumstances of the dismissal.

 Housing at MU